nalhamid/Restaurant-Finder/README.md

 # Restaurant-Finder

-Web app search nearby restaurants by using google maps and foursquare
+Web app search and filter nearby restaurants by using google maps and foursquare

 ## How to run